bpiwowar/papercite/readme.txt

 == Upgrade Notice ==

 = 0.2.3 =
+Users using remote URLs for their bibliography should upgrade = 0.2.3 =
-All users should upgrade to this version - Please read the information about the new location of bibtex and pdfs.
+All users must upgrade to this version - Please read the information about the new location of bibtex and pdfs.
 = 0.2.2 =
 Users using PHP 4 should upgrade